 How to Find the Midrange

-In statistics, the midrange, or mid-range, is the arithmetic mean of the smallest and largest numbers in a data set.
+In statistics, the midrange, sometimes called the mid-extreme mid-range, is the arithmetic mean of the smallest and largest numbers in a data set.
 While the range is a measure of the dispersion of values in a data set, the midrange is a measure of center, or central tendency, of the data.

 The midrange is not the most accurate indicator of the center of a data set since outliers in the data can significantly change its value.
 The more commonly used measures of center are the mean, median, and mode.